soyouzpanda/mumblelink-api/Apis/DefaultApi.md

-    Move an user to another channel
+    Move a user to another channel

 ### Parameters